Park Avenue main line: 21st century

-Viaduct Replacement
+Viaduct replacement

+Justin Vonashek, Governor Kathy Hochul, Janno Lieber, and Jamie Torres-Springer drive in ceremonial golden clips to mark the completion of the Park Avenue Viaduct project north of the Harlem-125th St Metro-North station on Monday, Jul 27, 2026.

 The MTA began replacing the Park Avenue Viaduct in East Harlem in October 2023.
 The project began with new foundations and columns being installed under the existing viaduct structure.
 In 2024, work began to incrementally demolish and reconstruct the viaduct, beginning with the two eastern tracks.
-During weekend outages of the affected tracks, several consecutive spans will be removed using overhead gantries, then the existing support columns removed.
-Prefabricated spans of the new viaduct would then be lifted into place onto the support columns previously installed.
-The tracks, electrical, and signaling systems would then be connected to the adjacent segments prior to the peak train schedule resuming the following Monday morning.
-The new viaduct will be a light grey color to reduce its visual impact on the neighborhood.
+During weekend outages of the affected tracks, several consecutive spans were removed using overhead gantries, then the existing support columns removed.
+Prefabricated spans of the new viaduct were then lifted into place onto the support columns previously installed.
+The tracks, electrical, and signaling systems were then connected to the adjacent segments prior to the peak train schedule resuming the following Monday morning.
+The new viaduct is a light grey color to reduce its visual impact on the neighborhood.

+The viaduct replacement was completed in July 2026, five years ahead of schedule, and cost about $600 million.